 I’m a 54 year old retiree who has been a responsible pet owner since I was 14 years old.
-I volunteer twice a week, Tuesday and Thursday, I can be flexible with the hours for those days.
 I’m very energetic and love the outdoors.
 Since I was young I’ve been passionate about nature, animals and all gods’ creatures.
 Now that I’m older nothing has changed.
 My goal is to give your pet a safe and happy stay.
 While your on vacation so is your dog.
 You can enjoy your holiday's guilt free knowing your pet is being pampered and having a great time.

 I could go on and on about my experiences with dogs and I could start a novel.
 The thing is I love walking dogs.
 Any of my friends that have dogs can vouch that when I come to visit I always insist on taking their dog for a walk.
 I have never trained other people’s dogs.
 I usual adapt myself and the walk to the dog’s behavior.